Adoption Tax Credit Canada: What Expenses Qualify and How to Claim

 Which Expenses Qualify

-• Application and assessment fees — including the $536 Pre-Placement Report fee charged by Health and Social Services in the NWT
+- Application and assessment fees — which may include the $536 Pre-Placement Report fee charged by Health and Social Services in the NWT

 The Adoption Period: Why Timing Matters